nikitaschwartzman/myportfolio/content/authors/admin/_index.md

 ## About Me

 I am an M.A. graduate from Duke University, with research focused on the intersection of gender dynamics, colonial theories, and religious law, particularly in Islamic contexts.
-Professionally, I have extensive experience in volunteer coordination, gender-based violence prevention, and survivor advocacy, having worked with organizations like Church World Service, the Duke Women's Center, and Women Helping Women.
+Professionally, I have extensive experience in volunteer coordination, gender-based violence prevention, and survivor advocacy.
 My work integrates my academic insights with hands-on efforts to promote gender equality, community support, and social justice.